goafabric/example-konstruction-kit/readme.md

 # Rancher Desktop
 - While everything seems to work inside Rancher, you'll have to disable any already enabled Kubernetes inside the Settings

-# Rancher Desktop
-- While everything seems to work inside Rancher, you'll have to disable any already enabled Kubernetes inside the Settings

 # Basic Installation
 - Go to "/terraform/server/kind"
 - ./stack init